oplS17projects/Rack-Man/MOHAMMED_NAYEEM.md

 # Rack-Man

-## Kevin Fossey
+## Mohammed Nayeem
 ### April 30, 2017

 # Overview

-This project is a recreation of the classic arcade game "Pac-Man" using racket and its libraries.
+This project is a resemblance of the classic game "Pac-Man".
+The game was written in Racket using many different libraries.

-Players control the titular Rack-Man to guide him through the maze, collecting pellets and avoiding the ghost.
+The goal of the game is to collect all of the pellets and avoid being eaten by the ghost.
-Gather all the pellets to win.

 # Libraries Used
 The code uses six libraries: